vravoson/Stock_Exchange_Simulator/README.md

 ## Goal

-The goal of this project is to simulate an equity stock exchange, where one security is traded by several strategic market participants.
+The goal of this project is to simulate an equity stock exchange, at the microstructure level, where one security is traded by several strategic market participants.

 Constraint: Use matplotlib to create visual snapshots of the stock exchange Results